Harshitjoc/aidraw/README.md

 1. Clone the repository using `git clone https://github.com/aidraw/aidraw-FE.git`
 2. Install dependencies using `npm install`
-3. Start the development server using `npm start`
+3. Start the development server using `npm run dev`
 4. Open `http://localhost:3000` in your web browser to access the application

 ### aidraw-BE

 1. Clone the repository using `git clone https://github.com/aidraw/aidraw-BE.git`
 2. Install dependencies using `pip install -r requirements.txt`
-3. Start the development server using `uvicorn main:app --reload`
+3. Start the development server using `python main.py`
 4. Open `http://localhost:8000` in your web browser to access the API documentation

 ## Directory Structure